-- 1) Paying down debt systematically, also known as independent debt reduction, is the best resource for consumers who can make it work.
+- 1) Paying down debt systematically, also known as independent debt reduction, is the best resource for those who can make it work.
 The keys are to stop using credit completely and to always pay secured debt, such as a mortgage or vehicle loan, first.
-Borrowers then should pay as much as possible on the debt that has the highest interest rate (the "avalanche method" discussed earlier), while staying current with other debts by making minimum payments.
-When the first debt is repaid, consumers can use the same strategy on the next-highest-rate debt.
-Alternatively, consumers can pay as much as possible to their smallest debt, while staying current with other debts by making current with other debts by making minimum payments.
-When they have repaid that smallest debt, they can move on to the next-smallest debt (the "snowball method" discussed earlier). - a) Pros: Protects the credit score; does not accrue additional fees beyond interest on the existing account balances. - b) Cons: Requires discipline to make payments on time and the ability to avoid using additional credit; demands that consumers be able to make at least minimum payments on existing debt, and ideally more than minimum payments. - c) Who it is best for: People who have gotten into too much debt, but are able to make at least minimum payments. - 2) Negotiating with creditors directly.
+Then, pay as much as possible on the debt that has the highest interest rate (the "avalanche method" discussed earlier), while staying current with other debts by making minimum payments.
+When you've repaid the first debt, you can use the same strategy on the next-highest-rate debt.
+Alternatively, you might opt to pay as much as possible to your smallest debt, while staying current with other debts by making minimum payments.
+When you have repaid that smallest debt, you can move on to the next-smallest debt (the "snowball method" discussed earlier). - a) Pros: Protects the credit score; does not accrue additional fees beyond interest on the existing account balances. - b) Cons: Requires discipline to make payments on time and the ability to avoid using additional credit; you must be able to make at least minimum payments on existing debt, and ideally more than minimum payments. - c) Who it is best for: People who have gotten into too much debt, but are able to make at least minimum payments. - 2) Negotiating with creditors directly.
 If you cannot make even minimum payments on bills, you can try calling creditors and asking for temporary hardship status.
 Some creditors may work out payment plans.
 Creditors are under no obligation to negotiate, but it is often in their interest to do so. - a) Pros: Protects your credit score; may create "breathing room" for people in debt; may make it feasible to pay off debts without outside help or additional fees. - b) Cons: Does not always provide results; alerts creditors to hardship status; requires clear, full documentation of any agreement.